ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 A second GRE is required between the Classic Gateway and {{site.data.keyword.powerSys_notm}} when nonassigned  {{site.data.keyword.cloud_notm}} addresses are used in the {{site.data.keyword.powerSys_notm}} environment.

-For Gateways in separate regions, a third GRE is used to share nonassigned  {{site.data.keyword.cloud_notm}} addresses between Classic Gateways.
+A third GRE is used to share nonassigned  {{site.data.keyword.cloud_notm}} addresses between Classic Gateways in separate regions.

 **When resiliency is required, GREs can be configured on two devices in an HA pair to eliminate single points of failure.**